ThisJustZack/silhouette-card-maker/.devcontainer/README.md

 > [!WARNING]
 > If doing plugin development, then the `Refresh Explorer` button may need to be used after fetching images, as images often do not refresh within the file explorer.

+> [!IMPORTANT]
+> If the Python LSP is showing errors for the plugin, then remap the Python environment to the Python virtual environment by hovering on the error,clicking `Quick Fix`, and targeting the Python virtual environment.